 3. Poor Ad Targeting:

-View your job posting in the same way as you would view marketing.
-The ad needs to be targeted specifically to the professionals that apply for that role.
-It also needs to be accurate and include appropriate details.
-Use websites and services that specialise in the type of role, industry, or sector in which you are advertising.
+View your online job posting in the same way as you would view marketing.
+The ad needs targeting specifically to the professionals that apply for that role.
+It also needs to be accurate and includes appropriate details.
+Use websites and services that specialize in the type of role, industry, or sector in which you are advertising.

 4. Too Vague A Job Ad: